 You are going to make keep, sell, donate, and toss piles.
-Then you re-organize the “keep” items to make the space useable and the items accessible.
+Then you re-organize the ‘keep’ items to make the space useable and the items accessible.
 Martha Stewart shows us how to get rid of anything.

 This is the easy and hard part.
-You are certainly going to keep the snowblower, lawnmower, bicycles, gardening equipment you use every week, shovels, inclement weather apparel, ladders, decorations, and recreational items.
+You are certainly going to keep the snowblower, lawnmower, bicycles, gardening equipment you use every week, shovels, inclement weather apparel, ladders, decorations, and recreational items, says Unclutter.

 Are there items there that you haven’t used in a year or more?
 Never going bowling again?
 Sell the bowling ball, donate the shoes.
 Not really as into cross country skiing as you thought you’d be?
 Sell those skis and poles.
 The kids are never going to ride those bikes again, who are you kidding?
 Sell them.